filecoin-project/specs/README.md

 ## View Website

 https://filecoin-project.github.io/specs is the user-friendly website rendering, which we recommend for reading this repository.

-**Note**: The website is periodically updated.
-It does not update automatically with every merge to master.
-The rendered spec notes the version and build time.
-The best way to make sure you are seeing the latest is to verify the hash matches master in this repository.
-If not, build it yourself.
+The website is updated automatically with every merge to `master`.

 ## Contributing